Moesif/moesifwsgi/README.md

 [![Software License][ico-license]][link-license]
 [![Source Code][ico-source]][link-source]

-WSGI middleware to capture _incoming_ or _outgoing_ API calls and send to the Moesif AI-powered API Analytics platform.
+WSGI middleware that logs _incoming_ or _outgoing_ API calls and sends to [Moesif](https://www.moesif.com) for API analytics and log analysis.
 Supports Python Frameworks built on WSGI such as Flask, Bottle, and Pyramid.

 [Source Code on GitHub](https://github.com/moesif/moesifwsgi)